-- 3. When else is SR-22 necessary to keep a driver’s license in Nevada?
+- 3. When else is SR-22 necessary to keep my driver’s license in Nevada?

-- 6. What happens to my SR-22 if I lose my car insurance in Nevada?
+- 6. What happens if I lose my car insurance?

-- 7. Can an SR-22 requirement be satisfied through a motorcycle insurance policy in Nevada?
+- 7. Can an SR-22 requirement be satisfied through a motorcycle insurance policy?

-- 8. Do SR-22 rules apply to out-of-state drivers in Nevada?
+- 8. Do these rules apply to out-of-state drivers?

-- 9. What happens to my SR-22 if I move away from Nevada?
+- 9. What happens if I move away?

 1. What is SR-22 in Nevada?

-An SR-22 is a document issued by a car insurance company that serves as a driver’s “proof of financial responsibility.”
-An SR-22 verifies that the driver currently has the minimum liability coverage legally required to keep a driver’s license in Nevada, which is:
+A Nevada SR22 insurance document is issued by a car insurance provider that serves as “proof of financial responsibility” for high-risk drivers.
+It verifies that you currently have the minimum coverage of liability insurance legally required to maintain driving privileges in Nevada.

 - $25,000 for the bodily injury or fatality of one person,